wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

     | Go | [wavefront-opentracing-sdk-go](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-go)|

 3. Follow the setup steps in the `README` file.
-You will need to instantiate several helper objects, and augment individual business methods with OpenTracing operations.
+You instantiate several helper objects, and augment individual business methods with OpenTracing operations.

-4. After your recompiled application starts running, start [exploring your custom trace data](tracing_ui_overview.html) along with the [metrics and histograms that are automatically derived](trace_data_details.html#red-metrics-derived-from-spans) from your trace data.
+4. After your recompiled application starts running, start [exploring your custom trace data](tracing_ui_overview.html) and the [metrics and histograms that are automatically derived](trace_data_details.html#red-metrics-derived-from-spans) from your trace data.